openSUSE/daps2docker/README.md

    By default, the script will create PDF and HTML output, but there are more formats available: See the output of `./daps2docker.sh --help`.
 5. You may have to enter the `root` password.
-   * If you are using the Docker engine, this allows starting the the Docker service.
+   * If you are using the Docker engine, this allows starting the Docker service.
 It also allows starting/stopping containers when your user account is not part of the `docker` group.
    * If you are using Podman, this allows starting/stopping containers.